Site icon Zenbabytravel

 Top things to do in Brasov with kids: Turnul Alb - soak in the views

-Last summers and winters we were lucky enough to spend few weeks in Brasov with kids.
-My native city remains charming but also got quite sophisticated in the last 10 years : gourmet and chic restaurants in Brasov and around and many children friendly; well maintained charming German looking centre town with cobbled streets and colourful houses; beautiful mountains with many treks to be explored; medieval fortresses and towers and century old churches, many playgrounds and mostly well maintained.
+Last summers and winters we were lucky enough to spend many weeks in Brasov with kids.
+My native city got also quite sophisticated in the last 10 years : gourmet and chic restaurants in Brasov and around, many children friendly; great wine bars and terraces by its charming German looking centre town centre; many playgrounds between medieval fortresses, towers and century old churches; lots of treks including mountain biking by its beautiful mountains.
 My childhood hometown so I am biased, but Brasov is delightful, so here are here our top things to do in Brasov with kids or without: from fun day trips, restaurants, cultural gems, active mornings or chilled evenings.

 The Black Church is the most associated image with Brasov, a great starting point for exploring and a cultural highlight for our eldest.
 It must be the history of fire (1689) that excited his imagination or may be the Gothic architecture that delighted his eye since he was 3 years old.

-Surrounding mountains are no less than 5 (Bucegi, Piatra Craiului, Postăvaru, Ciucaș, Piatra Mare), so one should not really miss out of the top things to do in Brasov, some hiking rails.
+Surrounding mountains are no less than 5 (Bucegi, Piatra Craiului, Postăvaru, Ciucaș, Piatra Mare), so one should not really miss out of on hiking!
 With young kids or simply easy treks we recommend Tampa and Curvy Road Trail (Serpentinelor) that takes less than an hour or simply the cable car ride.
-To quote the young explorers and our grannies: ‘Greu pe munte’/ Difficult trekking & climbing.
+To quote the young explorers and our grannies: ‘Greu pe munte’/ Difficult climbing!.
 Luckily around we found lots of pebbles, flowers, sticks and other distractions.
 Another option from Poiana Brasov is Postavaru (1799m) and for young the little trek from the Cable car to the top would do.
 Our 3 years old young explorer was less enthusiastic about the scenery in the summer and rather overwhelmed by the hike; luckily the next year and ski season was way better.

 For nature lovers and active souls, Parc Aventura is a wonderful option just by Noua lake and park.
 It could be a full adventurous day out and we found that even our almost 4 years old fell in love with the aerial treks and tricks.
 Sadly we found it terribly popular August 2018 and impossible to get in on 3 consecutive days.